nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 Conceptual Design Document: [here](https://github.com/nathan-gardner/CapstoneRepo/blob/main/Reports/Team2_ConceptualDesignandPlanningFinal.pdf)

-Number of motors that need to be driven by the main controller and what purpose those motor serve are listed below
+Number of motors that need to be driven and sensors that need to be read by the main controller and what purpose they serve are listed below

 ### Main Controller